-Vorkuta forced labor camps in Russia itself, began that which came to a climax in the Hungarian Revolution of which came to a climax in the Hungarian Revolution of 1956 - Workers' Councils leading the struggle for total freedom.^a They have answered affirmatively the ques-tion: "Can man be free in this age of totalitarianism?"
 The necessity for a new society is clear from the working people's opposition to war.
-That opposition is tased upon a vision of a new society in which they, to a man, woman and child control their own lives.
-Any opposition to war, which is based on less than this, must end in capitulation to the war mongers.
+That opposition is based upon a vision of a new society in which they, to a man, woman and child control their own lives.
+Any opposition to war, which is based on less than the most end in control their transfer. this, must end in capitulation to the war mongers.

-end in capitulation to the war mongers.
-We feel that the Negro people occupy a place of special significance in American life.
-Their struggle for equality and justice, which is taking place every day in every city of the country and increases in tempo and effectiveness, stands in the forefront of the struggle of enectiveness, status in the forefront of the struggle of all oppressed people for full freedom.
-Since the 1960s the Black Revolution is one more proof that the Black masses - men, women and children - are vanguard in masses - men, women und charten and the emphasized the American revolution. •We feel that the youth are a most precious source of our development.
-We recognize that even though the youth are not directly involved in production, they are the ones whose idealism in the finest sense of the word combines with opposition to existing adult society in so unique a way that it literally brings them alongside the workers as builders of the new society."
+We feel that the Black masses occupy a place of special significance in American life.
+Their struggle for equality and juslife.
+Their struggle for equality and justice, which is taking place every day in every city of the country and increases in tempo and effectiveness, stands in the fore-front of the struggle of all oppressed people for full freedom.
+Since the 1960s the Black Revolution is one more proof that the Black masses - men, women and children - are masses -- men, women and childre vanguard in the American revolution.

+We feel that the youth are a most

+our participation in the 1949-1950 Miners' General Strike, see both the Prologue to 25 Years of Marxist-Humanism in the U.S. to 25 Years of Marxist-Humanism in the U.S. and the documents on deposit and on microfilm at the Archives of Labor and Urban Affairs of Wayne State University under the title: "The Raya Dunayevskaya Collection: Marxist-Humanism - Its Origins and Development in The U.S., 1941 to Today."

+precious source of our development.
+We recognize that even though the youth are not directly involved in production, they are the ones whose idealism in the finest sense of the word combines with opposition to existing the word combines with opposition to existing adult society in so unique a way that it literally brings them alongside the workers as builders of the new society.

 The rise of Women's Liberation, as a movement, is proof both of the correctness of our having singled out, in 1955, women as a revolutionary new force, and of the inseparability of women's liberation as Reason, as well as force.

+As part of the total search for a funda-

-As part of the total search for a fundamentally new way of life, we hereby establish News & Letters Commit-tees.
-In keeping with this principle, we establish the paper, News & Letters, whose editor shall be a worker, and the articles for which shall be written on a decen-tralized basis.
-The establishment of the publication, News & Letters is an integral part of this quest by workers traitzed basis.
-The establishment of the publication, News & Letters, is an integral part of this quest by workers, Blacks, youth and women, for totally new relations and for a fundamentally new way of life.
-We undertake that space be available in the paper for youth which they will write and edit for themselves in keeping with the principle that they are organization-ally independent of these News & Letters Committees.
-In establishing News & Letters, our purpose is to ally independent of these News & Letters committees.
+As part of the total search for a fundamentally new way of life, we hereby establish News and Letters Committees.
+In keeping with this principle, we establish the paper, News this principle, we establish the paper, News & Letters, whose editor shall be a worker, and the articles for which shall be written on a decentralized basis.
+The establishment of the publication, News & Letters, is an integral part of this quest by workers, Blacks, youth and women, for totally new relations and for a fundamentally new way of life:

+We undertake that space be available in the paper for youth which they will write and edit for themselves in keeping with the principle that they are organizationally independent of these News and Letters Committees.

 In establishing News & Letters, our purpose is to create a means of communication among working people on their common problems, aspirations, ideas and needs.
+The paper thus becomes a weapon in the class attracts.

-The paper thus becomes a weapon in the class struggle.
-We are creating a center around which the basic ideas of workers' amagination and freedom can grystallize and of workers' emancipation and freedom can crystallize and find the breadest possible form of public expression,
+paper thus becomes a weapon in the class struggle.
+We are creating a center around which the basic ideas of workers' emancipation and freedom can crystallize and find the broadest possible form of public expression.

+News & Letters shall be published at least ten times a year.
+News & Letters was created so that the voices of revolt from below could be heard not separated from the articulation of a philosophy of liberation.